heubachmedia/hmReports-Release/Documentation/Utilities/hmRep_GetResourcesFolder.md

 |Path|Longint|←|Path to the resource folder

 ### Description
-The command *** <self> *** returns the path to the resource folder of the Plugin (hmReports.bundle).
+The command *hmRep_Get Resources Folder* returns the path to the resource folder of the Plugin (hmReports.bundle).
 This is useful only for debugging reasons if the path was not found or incorrect.

 ### Example
 The following example returns the plugin's resource folder path: